thibaultduponchelle/thibaultduponchelle.github.io/_posts/2021-02-08-Check-links-programmatically-with-Perl.md

 print color('red') . " \x{2717}" . color('reset') . " --> " . $res->status_line . "\n";
 ```

-It does not change much the output but make it clearer and nicer :smiley:
+It does not change much the output but make it clearer and nicer:

 ![Pimp](/assets/images/kliu4pdrp1bpd26ywemh.png)

 # Conclusion
-There is more to say here :smiley:
+There is more to say here.

 Like mentioning that [Mojolicious](https://docs.mojolicious.org/Mojo/UserAgent) provides a very good framework for doing the same kind of tasks (it could be perceived as a "more modern" approach).